king601012003/Visual-Recognition-HW3/README.md

 │   │   │   ├── pascal_sbd_val.json
 │   ├── weights
 │   │   ├── Put pretrained (Imagenet) resnet50 weight here
+│   ├── results
+│   │   ├── your testing result will be here

 ```
 I seperate the original training data (1349 images) into two part.
 One for training (1200 images) and one for evaluating(149 images).